natejank/frc_helperscripts/README.md

 # FRC Helper scripts

 These are a collection of python scripts to pull data from The Blue Alliance.
-While they are designed to have as few dependencies as possible, they rely on requests for http support.
+They are designed to have 0 dependencies, only using the python standard library!

 These are also designed to be self-contained, so they can be used outside of this project.